HpWang-whu/YOHO/README.md

 ## 🆕 News
+- 2023-12-23: Quite simple scripts for YOHO/FCGF feature extraction on a give point cloud is uploaded.
+Check how to use it at [here](others/README.md).
 - 2023-02-28: A multiview registration mehtod [SGHR](https://github.com/WHU-USI3DV/SGHR) utilizing YOHO is accepted by CVPR 2023! 🎉🎉
 - 2023-02-05: YOHO has been extended to IEEE TPAMI 2023, a.k.a, [RoReg](https://github.com/HpWang-whu/RoReg)! 🎉🎉
 - 2022-06-30: YOHO is accepted by ACM MM 2022! 🎉🎉